harshitakanwa/Library-managment/README.md

 - History of books he took.
 - Can buy a book, if availabe to sale by another user or by library.
 - Can generate and use the Library ID card in PDF
+- Can give Feedback of experience while taking books

 ### 3. Other Features
 - Automated emails to users, reminding for renewal of books